Gunpowder weapons in the Ming dynasty: Mines

 Land mines may have been used since the Song dynasty in 1277 against the Mongols, however they were not described in detail until the Huolongjing was written in the latter half of the 14th century.
 The Huolongjing describes several types of mines, one of which was called the "invincible ground thunder mine" which was made of cast iron and buried where the enemies were expected to arrive.
 The trigger mechanism is not described, only that the mines were exploded at a given signal.
 The "ground thunder explosive camp" was a large group of mines made of bamboo tubes filled with oil, gunpowder, and lead or iron pellets.
 The fuse was attached to the bottom of the tube which was ignited when disturbed.
 The "self tripped trespass land mine" operated in a similar fashion, except the container was made of iron, rock, porcelain or earthenware.
 The fuses were connected together through a series of fire ducts so that they all exploded at once.
 A "stone cut explosive land mine" was used for defending cities.
 Its fuse was slotted through a section of bamboo.

 The Binglu describes a type of mine called the "supreme pole combination mine" which mounted a battery of little guns which set off automatically, although the trigger mechanism is not described.
-According to the Huolongjing, the explosive mine was set off using a steel whee mechanism:
+According to the Huolongjing, the explosive mine was set off using a steel wheel mechanism:

 However the "steel wheel" mechanism was not described in detail until the Binglu was published in 1606.
 It consisted of two steel wheels placed on flints with a cord and weight attached to them.
 The weight was held in place by a pin, which when removed by stepping on a plate attached to it, would release the weight, causing the wheels to produce sparks by rubbing against the flints, and thus setting off the fuse.
 The Wubei Zhi also describes a trigger using slow burning incandescent material.
 The incandescent material was made of sandal-wood powder, iron rust, 'white' charcoal powder, willow charcoal powder, and dried powdered flesh of red dates.
 This was used for the "underground sky soaring thunder", which consisted of mines attached to a bowl of weapons above ground.
 When enemies pulled on the weapons, the mines would explode.

 For naval mines, the Huolongjing describes the use of slowly burning joss sticks that were disguised and timed to explode against enemy ships nearby: